 Cigarette smoke is an irritant that harms the lungs and can worsen breathing problems for people with asthma, acute bronchitis or chronic bronchitis.

 A common question from people with breathing problems is, “Can allergies cause bronchitis?”.
-Yes, allergy triggers like dust, pollen and cigarette smoke can cause bronchitis.
+Yes, allergy triggers like dust, pollen, and cigarette smoke can cause what is known as allergic bronchitis.
 This can make it more difficult to determine if symptoms are caused by allergies or bronchitis since, in some cases, they are the result of allergy-induced bronchitis.